JaredWogan/CV/index.md

 `2017 - 2018`
 __Physics Club__, University of Guelph
-- Participated in weekly gatherings to discuss current developments in all areas of Physics as well as to meet professors and other students
+- Participated in weekly gatherings to discuss current developments Physics
+- Meeting professors and other students
 - Telescope observation night

 `2017 - 2018`